arduino/docs-content/content/arduino-cloud/03.cloud-interface/01.things/things.md

 - Associating a Wi-Fi board will automatically update the connection method.
 - Creating a variable will add it to your `thingProperties.h` file.
 - Creating a variable with **read/write** permission will also add a callback function at the bottom of your sketch.
 This will trigger any time the value changes.
-- Changing your network credentials will update the `arduino_secrets.h` file.
+- Changing your network credentials will update the `arduino_secrets.h` file, if you are using provisioning version 1.0, for more information read [here](https://docs.arduino.cc/arduino-cloud/hardware/device-provisioning/).

 This is implemented so that the connection and synchronization between the board and Cloud is handled automatically, meaning you do not need to do any networking code when using the Arduino / C++ language.